Stirling-Tools/Stirling-PDF/README.md

 - The environment variable 'login.enabled' must be set to true
 - The environment variables "INITIAL_USERNAME" and "INITIAL_PASSWORD" must also be populated (only required on first boot to create initial user, ignored after.)

-One the above has been done on restart a new stirling-pdf-DB.mv.db will show if everything worked.
+Once the above has been done, on restart a new stirling-pdf-DB.mv.db will show if everything worked.

-When you login to stirling PDF you will be redirected to /login page to login.
-After that everything should function as normal
+When you login to Stirling PDF you will be redirected to /login page to login with those credentials.
+After login everything should function as normal

-To access login settings go to Account settings in the settings cog (top right in navbar) this is also where you find your API key.
+To access your account settings go to Account settings in the settings cog menu (top right in navbar) this Account settings menu is also where you find your API key.

 To add new users go to bottom of Account settings and hit 'Admin Settings', here you can add new users.
 The different roles mentioned within this are for rate limiting.
 This is a Work in progress which will be expanding on more in future